Click here to activate screen reader, translation and accessibility tools

 Where will the ULEZ be?

-The ULEZ will be expanded to create a single, larger zone up to the North Circular Road (A406) and South Circular Road (A205).
-The North and South Circular Roads themselves are not in the zone.
+In October 2021 the ULEZ was expanded to create a single, larger zone up to the North Circular Road (A406) and South Circular Road (A205).
+Recently, on 29 August 2023, the ULEZ was expanded to cover all London boroughs, not including the M25.

 Image